 [LUM#14] Milo, age 7: Why do we see so few women building buildings or painting houses?

 For example, Emile, a construction worker, says, “There are still a lot of heavy objects to carry!
 For me, that’s a barrier to women entering this profession.”
-Martin, a site foreman, says, “Apart from lifting very heavy weights, a woman can perform the same tasks as a man.”
+Martin, a site foreman, says, “Aside from lifting very heavy weights, a woman can perform the same tasks as a man.”

 There are also positive stereotypes, as Eric points out: “They show up on time for meetings and are much more thorough than the guys.”
 Sometimes it’s women themselves who perpetuate prejudices against their own gender!